FormidableLabs/victory-docs/src/pages/docs/victory-legend.md

 ### gutter

-The `gutter` prop defines the number of pixels between legend rows or columns, depending on `orientation`.
-When `orientation` is horizontal, gutters are between columns.
-When `orientation` is vertical, gutters are the space between rows.
+The `gutter` prop defines the number of pixels between legend columns.
+This prop may be given as a number, or as an object with values specified for "left" and "right" gutters.
+To set spacing between rows, use the `rowGutter` prop.

 *default:* `gutter={10}`